 SMOKE GETS IN YOUR BEER…

 Why would he say that?
 He had no ax to grind on this issue.
 He said it because the beer tasted like that.
-The re-introduced McEwan’s Scotch Ale, which I’ve tasted numerous times, has a similar taste, see for example the reference to “smokey malt” (twice) and “a little bit whisky” in the March 19, 2015 review here.
-Of course, not all reviews read the same but not all reviewers can identify specific traits in beer due to varying experience and different sensitivity levels.
+The re-introduced McEwan’s Scotch Ale, which I’ve tasted numerous times, has a similar taste.
+See for example the reference to “smokey malt” (twice) and “a little bit whisky” in the March 19, 2015 review on Beer Advocate, here.
+Of course, not all reviews read the same but not all tasters can identify specific traits in beer due to varying experience and different sensitivity levels.
 If one reads all the reviews since the beer was brought back by current label-owner Wells Young, I think it is quite clear it has the taste in question.
-Wells Young researched the taste history of the brand before bringing it back and I doubt is in error as to the taste at least since the 1970’s.
+Wells Young researched the taste history of the brand before bringing it back.
+I doubt is in error as to the taste as it’s been at least from the 1970s.

-Another example is here, from a book published in 1822 in London but containing letters written in the 1720’s ascribed to Edward Burt.
-He says plain as day that Scottish common ale was smoky from use of peat, turf or furze to prepare the malt.
+Another example is here, from a book published in 1822 in London but containing letters written in the 1720s ascribed to Edward Burt.
+He says plain as day that Scottish common ale was smoky from use of peat, turf, or furze to prepare the malt.
 The way he writes, it is clear that by then English ale did not have the taste – he notes the Scottish taste as something unusual and acquired due to custom.

-Addendum: In this 1828 text on malting and distilling written by a Scot, John McDonald, he describes in Chapter 99 (see pp 119-120) the procedure to prepare malt.
-While his focus is spirits, he addresses “ale” as well in the chapter and describes under the term “beer” the mash extract used as the basis for both.
+Addendum: In this 1828 text on malting and distilling by a Scot, John McDonald, he describes in Chapter 99 (see pp 119-120) the procedure to prepare malt.
+While his focus is spirits, he addresses ale as well and describes under the term “beer” the mash extract for both ale and spirit.
 He specifically mentions “peats” or “peets” as the fuel to make his malt.
-Particularly for small-scale ale brewing, it is clear to me that in about 1830 some ale had a peaty reek in Scotland.
-Here in 1867, in Charles Dickens’ All The Year Round, it is reported that in New York Scotch ale tasted “disagreeably sweet and smoky”.
+Particularly for small-scale ale brewing, I think it is evident that in about 1830 some ale had a peaty reek in Scotland.
+In 1867, in Charles Dickens’ All The Year Round, reported that in New York Scotch ale tasted “disagreeably sweet and smoky”.
 This brings matters to the last quarter of the 1800s.

 Note: The image above is in the public domain, as indicated here.